Broadleaf weeds

-Broadleaf weeds are unwanted tough plants that may grow in lawns, gardens or yards.
-They can be easy to spot when growing among grasses.
-They multiply with ease and can be very hard to eradicate.
+Broadleaf weeds are dicotyledonous weeds that may grow in lawns, gardens or yards.
+As forbs, they can be easy to spot when growing among grasses.
+They are tougher than grassy monocot weeds, multiply with ease, and can be very hard to eradicate.

 Basic characteristics

 Broadleaf weeds can emerge annually, biennially, or perennially, making consistent management difficult.
 Perennial weeds are often very difficult to control as the weeds regenerate faster than they can be eradicated.
 Broadleaf weeds, as their name suggests, often have wide leaves and grow from a stem.
 Most broadleaf weeds develop clusters of blossoms or single flowers as they mature that can be considered undesirable.

 The roots of most broadleaf weeds are fibrous in nature.
 The roots can be thin, a large taproot, or a combination.
 Many broadleaf weeds spread through their seeds and rhizomes, although some only spread through seeds.

-Popular Broadleaf Weeds are Chickweed, Clover, Dandelion, Wild Geranium, Ivy, Milkweed, Plantain (Broadleaf), and Thistle.
+Popular broadleaf weeds are chickweed, clover, dandelion, wild geranium, ivy, milkweed, plantain (broadleaf), and thistle.